 The term “Balance” comes in composition when you have two or more subjects in the frame.
 There are four key ways to achieve this balance.
 They are symmetrical balance, asymmetrical balance, balance on the vertical axis, and balance on the horizontal axis.

-Symmetrical balance is created by two subjects in a scene of similar size.
+Symmetrical balance is created when two subjects of similar size are in the scene.
 Subjects of different sizes create asymmetrical balance.

-Here, the rocks in the foreground appear to be larger in size than the rocks on the backside, which makes the entire frame balanced.
+Here, the rocks in the foreground appear to be larger in size than the rocks on the backside, creating a balanced composition.

 19. Texture in Photography